cloudmix-dev/workertown/www/docs/src/pages/docs/packages/kv/introduction.md

 ## What is it?

-`@workertown/kv` provides simple REST API for exposing a JSON compatible key/value store.
+`@workertown/kv` provides a simple REST API for exposing a JSON compatible key/value store.

 Think of it like